davidj778/Apply-filters-to-SQL-queries/README.md

 WHERE login_time > ‘18:00’ AND success = FALSE;
 ```

-In order to view all columns, we used the “SELECT *”  command, the asterisk meaning “all”.
+In order to view all columns, we used the “SELECT”  command, followed by the asterisk sign, which means select all columns.
 Next, we used the WHERE command to define certain rules that we want to apply to our table were login times would be greater than 18:00(login_time > ‘18:00’) and the amount of false login attempts(success = FALSE).
 The AND logical operator combines both parameters to the statement.

-Retrieve login attempts on specific dates
+## Retrieve login attempts on specific dates

 ```
 SELECT *